ShinuRaju/ENBD-Interview/README.md

 - **Flexibility**: Allow functions, classes, and interfaces to handle a variety of types in a type-safe manner.

 5. **Explain the concept of type guards in TypeScript.**
 **Type guards** in TypeScript are techniques used to narrow down the type of a variable within a conditional block.
-They help TypeScript's type system determine the specific type of a variable at runtime, allowing for more precise type checking and safer code.
 Here’s a detailed explanation:

 ### **Concept of Type Guards**